Skip to Main Content

 Our Climate Change Resiliency Plan

-We have a proud legacy of learning and building back stronger following recent extreme weather events.
-In recent years, we’ve adopted an ever more forward-looking approach to system resiliency to ensure safe, reliable, and resilient energy through the 21st century, and beyond.
+Con Edison has a proud legacy of learning and building back stronger following extreme weather events.
+In recent years, we’ve adopted a more forward-looking approach to system resiliency to allow for safe, reliable, and resilient energy through the 21st century, and beyond.

 What does this mean for you?
 Fewer power outages when storms strike, and less damage to our equipment—so if the lights do go out, we can make repairs more quickly to get you back up and running sooner.